 The dried green powder or leaf is the most nutritious way to consume stevia, but it also tends to have a stronger flavor.
 You can purchase the dried leaves and grind them down for quality freshness or tincture the leaf in alcohol or glycerin.
 It is often sold in bulk at some health food stores or can be ordered by the pound.

 White powders are refined versions of straight stevioside or rebaudioside A and have a more palatable taste for some people.
 Unfortunately most refined white powders or crystals contain other ingredients like maltodextrin, used primarily as an anti-clumping agent.
 Maltodextrin is a polysaccharide usually derived from genetically modified corn using chemicals and bleaching techniques.

 Liquid extracts come in dropper bottles and are extremely convenient to use.
 They can be made from the green leaf or more refined stevioside and/or rebaudioside A extracts.
 Some brands come in a variety of flavors.

-Learn how to make your own homemade liquid stevia extracts for a fraction of the cost of many store bought brands.
+Learn how to make your own homemade liquid stevia extracts (in link below) for a fraction of the cost of many store bought brands.

 licorice-like aftertaste, it is best used camouflaged into dressings,